 NIMOY MIGHT BE DEAD BUT HIS IDEALS LIVE ON at Verge’s post-grad show.

 But we eventually made it to IN TRANSLATION, the post-graduate show presented at Verge Gallery and curated by students of The University of Sydney.
-In attendance was a mix of young, old, colourful and rich Sydneysiders, most of whom were either the parents or kids of the exhibiting artists and mingled with a light art school/hipster dusting.
+In attendance was a mix of young, old, colourful and rich locals, most of whom were either the parents or kids of the exhibiting artists and mingled with a light dusting of Sydney’s art school/hipster demographic.

 Back in my day, postgrad students looked like they’d only just started to shave and maybe feel embarrassed about living with their folks.
-This particular batch were an older bunch who seemed rich in time and probably money - their experience informing a body of work rippling with an endearing - if not slightly sheltered - character.
+This particular batch were an older bunch who seemed rich in time and probably money - their experience informing a body of work rippling with an endearing, sheltered character.

 The refracted colours of the first piece delivered an aesthetic sugar fix, the use of medium adding to the sense and weight of its presence, like the real work was obscured behind a screen.
 The rainbow stripes of the first in the series were mirrored on the tee the artist was wearing, making the separation of art from artist literally impossible.
 Other executions carried pigment-leached greys, black and whites compounding for a bleak, dour effect and lead the viewer from optimism through despair as they move through the space and along the wall.